A 55-year-old female with a nagging cough lasting 20 years. All labs negative.

 Old Science vs. New Times

 If you ask your current dentist about the dangers of dental mercury, you are likely to get one of two types of answers.
 They could already be onboard with using composites instead of amalgams, like the dentist I refer my patients to.
 Or they could stand by the conventional position of dental amalgam safety and dismiss your questions outright as having no evidence to support amalgam removal.
 In some cases, the latter may reluctantly agree to remove yours out of deference to your relationship with them.
+This procedure must be done safely with a dental dam to protect against swallowing any mercury and an oxygen mask to prevent against inhaling any mercury vapor.
+The dentist must be properly trained.

 So, why the split in modern dentistry?
 And who do we believe?